The tool library

 Terms for borrowing an electric bicycle

-- Lower age limit for borrow and use of the electric bicycle is 18 years.
+- The age limit for borrowing the bicycle is 18 years.

-- The trunk can carry up to 100 kg.
+- The bicycle can carry maximum 100 kilos on the bed.

-- Follow the current traffic rules at all times.
+- Please follow the current traffic regulations at any time.

-- Notify the library as soon as possible if the electric bicycle is damaged or does not work.
+- Please notify the library as soon as possible if the bicycle does not work, is damaged or has any other malfunction.

-- The electric bicycle must be returned to the same library branch it was borrowed at, and only during the library’s normal opening hours.
+- The bicycle must be returned to the same branch it was borrowed, during the librarys opening hours.

 How to charge the batteries